DNA match reunites missing daughter with her family 51 years after she was kidnapped, family says – KION546

 “Our finding Melissa was purely because of DNA, not because of any police / FBI involvement, podcast involvement, or even our family’s own private investigations or speculations,” one of the Highsmith family members wrote on Facebook.

-The Fort Worth Police Department said in a statement Monday it was “overjoyed” that 23andMe led the family to Melissa, but added it would be conducting official DNA testing to confirm Melissa’s identity.
+The Fort Worth Police Department was “overjoyed” that 23andMe led the family to Melissa, it said Monday in a statement, adding it would conduct official DNA testing to confirm Melissa’s identity.

 The criminal statute of limitations expired 20 years after Melissa’s 18th birthday, but the department said it would continue the investigation to “uncover all of the available information concerning Melissa’s abduction that occurred 51 years ago.”

-The Fort Worth Star-Telegram reported at the time of Highsmith’s disappearance that her mother said she put an ad in the paper looking for a babysitter to care for her baby while she worked.
+At the time of Highsmith’s disappearance, her mother said she put an ad in the paper looking for a babysitter to care for her baby while she worked, the Fort Worth Star-Telegram reported.

-Apantenco reportedly told the Star-Telegram that a woman responded to the ad, offering to watch Melissa at her home.
+Apantenco said a woman responded to the ad, offering to watch Melissa at her home, the newspaper reported.
 When the woman arrived to pick up the baby, she said, Apantenco’s roommate was looking after the child.
-The roommate handed of the baby to the woman, she told the paper, and the woman never returned.
+The roommate handed the baby to the woman, she told the paper, and the woman never returned.

-The incident, according to the Highsmith family, has always haunted Apantenco, who went on to have four more children.
+The incident has always haunted Apantenco, who went on to have four more children, according to the Highsmith family.

 “My mom did the best she could with the limited resources she had.
 She couldn’t risk getting fired.
 So, she trusted the person who said they’d care for her child,” Sharon Highsmith, Melissa’s younger sister, said in a news release.
 “For 50 years, my mom has lived with the guilt of losing Melissa.
 She’s also lived with community and nationwide accusations that she hurt or killed her own baby.
 I’m so glad we have Melissa back.
 I’m also grateful we have vindication for my mom.”